• Skip to main content

 • Chicken thighs – bone-in, skin-on, are the stars of this show.
 Moist and tender, and loaded with flavor, dark meat is much more forgiving if overcooked and contains more nutrients than white meat.

-• Kosher salt – is an essential ingredient in the brine which flavors the meat.
+• Kosher salt – is an essential ingredient in the brine that flavors the meat.

 • Butter – cooks the poultry and provides a deep rich taste.

-• Flour – coats the thighs and helps seal in moisture.
+• All-purpose flour – coats the thighs and helps seal in moisture.

 • Ground black pepper – along with salt, enhances the flavor of this dish.